content-management-on-rails/cmor-legacy/cmor_suite/README.md

-# Easy Content Management Suite on rails
+# CMOR Suite

-## Usage
-How to use my plugin.
+This is a meta gem that provides a way to install all cmor modules at once.

 ## Installation
 Add this line to your application's Gemfile: